StanczakDominik/VlaPy/docs/fokker-planck.rst

     C_{ee} f^{n+1} = f^{n}

 where :math:`C_{ee}` is a matrix that corresponds to the finite difference operator stencil.
-In 1D, :math:`C_{ee}` tridiagonal matrix.  that can be solved directly.
+In 1D, :math:`C_{ee}` is a tridiagonal matrix that can be solved directly.

 Tests
 ======

 This solver is tested to

-1) return df/dt = 0 if a Maxwell-Boltzmann distribution is provided as input
+1. return :math:`df/dt = 0` if a Maxwell-Boltzmann distribution is provided as input
-2) conserve energy and density
+2. conserve energy and density
-3) relax to a Maxwellian of the right temperature and without a drift velocity
+3. relax to a Maxwellian of the right temperature and without a drift velocity

 ...this page is in development...